yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 Client App SHALL invoke the url it received using HTTP GET:

-* If the response is a redirect instruction (HTTP Code 3xx + Location header), Client App SHALL repeat the logic and proceed to call obtained urls until reaching its own redirect_uri (*client_app_deep_link*).
+* If the response is a redirect instruction (HTTP Code 3xx + Location header), Client App SHALL repeat the logic and proceed to call obtained urls until reaching its own redirect_uri (*native_callback_uri*).
 * SHALL handle any other HTTP code (2xx / 4xx / 5xx) as a failure.

 ### Client App obtains response